NisuSan/twdutl/README.md

 const twdutl = require('twdutl').twdutl
 ```

-And then add it to plugin array
+And then add it to plugins array

 ```javascript
 plugins: [